pkgcore/pkgcore/dev-notes/hacking.rst

 Python interprets the 'in' command by using __contains__ on the instance.
 The interpreter is faster at doing getattr's than actual python code is: for example, the code above uses d.__contains__ , if you do d.has_key or d.__contains__, it's the same speed.
-Using 'in' instead has the interpreter do the lookup, and is faster.
+Using 'in' is faster because it has the interpreter do the lookup.

 So be aware of how the interpreter will execute that code.
 Python code specified attribute access is slower then the interpreter doing it on its own.

-If in doubt, python -m timeit is your friend. ;-)
+If you're in doubt, python -m timeit is your friend. ;-)

 Do not use [] or {} as default args in function/method definitions
 ==================================================================